OmerYilmazlar/Cassiopaean-Transcripts-Summaries/transcripts/23 October 2004.md

 - Possibility that **Flight 77** was landed at **Denver Airport**.
 - Mention of a future scandal at Denver Airport, related to 9/11.
 - "There are many ways to die" was said about Bush, not necessarily due to illness.
+- Daniel Hopsicker is confirmed as an agent.
+- The US is described as a place where it's "hard to see" who isn’t an agent.
+- SD is considered an agent but may "lose his scales" soon.

 ---

 ## Esoteric Work & Personal Development